 Alternatives:

-Tags: cssframeworkresponsivestylingweb
+Tags: cssframeworkresponsivestylingcomponents

 windicss

-v3.5.6(about 2 years ago)
+v3.5.6(over 2 years ago)

 Both Spectre.css and WindiCSS are popular CSS frameworks, but Spectre.css has been around for longer and has a larger user base.
 WindiCSS, however, has gained significant popularity in recent years due to its innovative approach and performance optimizations.